whitedark9/medical-notes/src/pages/bloc/paediatry/cvs/tetralogy-of-fallot.md

 ## Clinical Features

-### Cyanosis
+- **Cyanosis**:
   - Bluish discoloration of the lips, mouth and nail beds (due to low oxygen)
   - Occur later in the 1st year of life

-### Paroxysmal Hypercyanotic Attacks / Blue Spells
+- **Paroxysmal Hypercyanotic Attacks / Blue Spells**:
   - Crying, dyspnoeic, restless, worse cyanosis, convulsion and loss of consciousness (severe cyanosis due to right-to-left shunting)
   - Occur during the first two years of life
   - Occur after waking up or exertion

-### Dyspnoea
+- **Dyspnoea**:
   - Shortness of breath
   - Occur on exertion
   - Young children play for a short time and then sit or lie down
   - Older children rest in a squatting position for the relief of dyspnoea

-### Clubbing
+- **Clubbing**:
   - Bulbous swelling of the fingers and toes (due to chronic hypoxia)

 ## Examination